-Yoga Nidra connects you to your subconscious and deeper unconscious, which together, contain your greatest strengths, abilities, knowledge and wisdom.
+Yoga Nidra meditation connects you to your subconscious and deeper unconscious, which contain your greatest strengths, abilities, knowledge, and wisdom.
 You can create stronger connections to this part of you by regularly practicing Yoga Nidra to develop your intuition and expand your sense of self.

-Stage 1: Stay awake and aware in Yoga Nidra
+Stage 1: Stay awake and aware in Yoga Nidra meditation

 Most people fall asleep when they relax, so the first stage of learning Yoga Nidra is to practice remaining awake and aware.
 This has many physical and psychological health benefits that evolve as you discover more and more of the hidden treasures that lie dormant inside you.

-The second stage of Yoga Nidra is to learn how to create and use a resolve, called a sankalpa.
-The sankalpa is a statement of intent that it is linked to something you really want in your life.
+The second stage of Yoga Nidra meditation is to learn how to create and use a resolve called a sankalpa in Sanskrit.
+Sankalpa is the Sanskrit word for a resolve formed into a statement of intent.
+The sankalpa is a statement of intent that is linked to something you really want in your life.